segnities007/segnities007/README.md

 ## Hi there 👋

-I'm learning about application for mobilephone.
+I am primarily learning mobile app development.

 <!--
 **segnities007/segnities007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.